 Another fantastic resource when studying women in history is at WomensHistoryMonth.gov.

-A cool thing about this site is that they have a huge collection of history photos, as well as audio and video, so you can do a complete audio visual journey!
+A cool thing about this site is that they have a huge collection of history photos, as well as audio and video, so you can do a complete audio visual journey for women’s history month kindergarten and up!

 Lastly, don’t miss the Teacher’s Resources on their site.